 If you are just starting out, or looking for cheap, quick, easy yet stunning graphics, this app is the way to go.
 At $4.99 for download and a potential one time $1.99 in-app purchase for more styles, the possibilities are virtually endless.
 Word Swag specializes in adding text to photos and images, while keeping a very cool and artistic look.

-Word Swag is great for the ministry worker on the go, without much need for an eye for creative graphics as the app does most of the heavy lifting.
 This app is especially good for quotes [from] your speaker, recapping the weekend program.
 It also can be used to make incredible verse images that you can post as encouragement to your followers.
 The biggest con with this app, however, is the design limitations.
 Because of its ease of use, there are some things you may want to do, or features you would expect that simply aren’t here.
 Fear not, there are other apps for that.

 While Canva is probably the application I use the least, it is truly an incredible resource.
 Available as a web-based software as well as a phone and tablet app, this software is capable of so much.
 While it would take me too much time to highlight each individual feature, or even bunch them together, let me simply point out a few of the things that I think make Canva a valuable Photoshop workaround.

 First of all, it has all your standard features: custom canvas sizes, presets for web as well as printed materials, even a feature to create slides for a presentation.
 It has templates in case you are uncomfortable starting from scratch, a wide variety of fonts, layouts, elements to add to your work such as shapes, lines, vector art and more.
 You can search stock photos or illustrations and whatever isn’t free, can be purchased typically for $1.
 It also has some good export features for when you are finished including a PDF format with lines set as guides for cutting your printed work.